florian-roemer/iasi/README.md

 # Collection of scripts to calculate spectral fluxes averaged over every selected IASI orbit.
-It allows calculates the spectral fluxes for three different domains:
+It allows calculations of the spectral fluxes for three different domains:
     1) all-sky in the whole tropics ("tropics")
     2) all-sky over the tropical ocean ("ocean")
     3) clear-sky over the tropical ocean ("clear")